webXcerpt/openCPQ/_raw/src/doc/tutorial.md

 ### Software

 *openCPQ* applications need some preprocessing before they can be executed.
-We are using tools based on nodejs for this.
-You need to have the JavaScript interpreter `node` and the related package manager `npm` installed on your machine.
-While the versions from nodejs.org should work, we are using the versions from iojs.org.
-Make sure that the `bin` directory of the downloaded and unpacked iojs distribution is listed in your `PATH` environment variable, so that the programs `node` and `npm` will be found by your system.
+We are using tools from the [node.js](http://nodejs.org) ecosystem for this.
+You need to have the JavaScript interpreter `node` and the related package manager `npm` installed.
+(The examples of this tutorial are known to work with version 6.3.1 of node.js.)
+Make sure that the `bin` directory of the downloaded and unpacked node.js distribution is listed in your `PATH` environment variable, so that the programs `node` and `npm` will be found by your system.

 Getting started